themanaworld/policies/policies/constitution.md

 ### Game Masters
 - Responsible for moderating and enforcing the rules of the game, wiki and forums.
-- All Game Masters are members of The Mana World Collective.
+- All Game Masters are members of The Mana World Team.
 - To become a Game Master, a person must be voted in by the player community

 ### Server Admins